H2020 PROGRAM | BRAINCHIP

 This brain on a chip project fits in Cherry Biotech strategy to develop a comprehensive standard analytical platform facilitating drug development and theranostics.

 One of the top priorities of Cherry Biotech is to design, develop, and implement, combined organ-on-a-chip and artificial intelligence systems, targeting the drug development and the theranostics markets.
 We aim to strongly position ourselves in these markets and to generate new standards while improving healthcare and drug discovery worldwide.
 These developments require the understanding and the integration of numerous components and areas of expertise including instrumentation, electronics, fluidics, life sciences, IT and optics without forgetting also other aspects related to commercialization, scalability, costs and market suitability.

-Currently, in addition the the brain-on-a-chip, a new broader organ-on-a-chip and artificial intelligence product has been conceived, under the codename of Project CubiX, that integrates many of the Cherry Biotech developments, including these inscribed into the Brain Chip Project.
+Currently, in addition, the brain-on-a-chip, a new broader organ-on-a-chip, and artificial intelligence product have been conceived, under the codename of Project CubiX, that integrates many of the Cherry Biotech developments, including these inscribed into the Brain Chip Project.